Community & Governing Council

 - Identifying ways to consult with the school community on the priorities of the school.

 Involvement in the Governing Council includes attendance at meetings twice each term, and the opportunity to serve on various sub-committees.

-Currently meetings for Governing Council are on Monday evenings at 6.45pm.
+Currently, meetings for the Governing Council are on Monday evenings at 7.00pm.

 |Local Council Representative||Ian Grosser|